-The school class picture monies will no longer be collected by school staff for this activity.
+School class picture monies are not collected by school staff for this activity.
 Collection of monies will be conducted by the photographer and/or photographer's staff.

-At no time, shall a staff member, parent, volunteer, or member of a school-allied organization such as the PTA handle school class picture monies.
+At no time shall a staff member, parent, volunteer, or member of a school-allied organization such as the PTA handle school class picture monies.